hypercube-software/latexMarkdown2Markdown/README.md

 java -jar latexMarkdown2Markdown-1.0-SNAPSHOT.jar -dir C:/my-repo-folder -toc
 ```

-It will generate `C:/my-repo-folder/README.md` with a table of content and convert all LaTex in SVG images in the folder `C:/my-repo-folder/assets/`.
+It will generate `C:/my-repo-folder/README.md` with a table of content and convert all LaTeX in SVG images in the folder `C:/my-repo-folder/assets/`.

 ```
 INFO:  Generate C:\my-repo-folder\README.md